 With a life expectancy of 10-11 years, this Sheppard dog can be a great companion.
 Great care and providing him with quality food can lengthen this dog’s life significantly.

 If the animal is not under constant threat while guarding livestock, and he can enjoy roaming freely in a large yard, his life expectancy will be higher.
-This is why usually it is not recommended that the Caucasian mountain dog be raised in an apartment.
+This is why usually it is not recommended that the Caucasian mountain dog is raised in an apartment.

 Most families that adopt such a pet are not fully informed about what it truly takes to develop a strong bond and close friendship with an animal as complex as the Sheppard dog.